DOX313/Nitium/README.md

 # Nitium
-A codex to the biggining
+A codex to the beginning